Chair - Lucy Hughes Turnbull AO, Turnbull & Partners

 Michael Miller is the Chief Executive of APN News and Media.
 He held a similar position as Managing Director of Advertiser Newspapers in South Australia for the past five years.

 He was previously the Head of Marketing and Managing Director of Nationwide News for the News Limited group – a position he held for seven years, with responsibility across News Corp’s 11 divisions in the region.
 For four years he was the Director of Marketing for the Herald and Weekly Times in Victoria.

 His previous directorships have been the International Newspaper Marketing Association, Pacific Area Newspaper

-Max, a non-executive director, was appointed as Chairman of Sydney Airport Holdings Limited, formerly called MAp Airports Limited, in April 2006.
+Max, a non-executive director, was appointed as Chairman of Sydney Airport Corporation, formerly called MAp Airports Limited, in April 2006.
 He is Chairman of Sydney Airport.
 Prior to this appointment he was Executive Chairman of Sydney Airport Corporation from 2002.